 Current affairs play an essential part in UPSC exams.
 You must start preparing, considering today to be your Day one to regularly stay updated and alert about the relevant incidents.
 It is highly recommended to take those daily current affairs quizzes for UPSC to test your knowledge and preparation.
 Current affairs consist of a high amount of weightage in UPSC prelims 2022, so it becomes highly essential.

 By keeping in mind all these preparation suggestions, you can get one step closer to cracking your ultimate dream, “The UPSC”.
 Although even after reading and revising your study materials, at some point, there are chances that you might not be able to recollect current affairs in the examination hall because current affairs are volatile to keep in your heads.

 Consistent efforts and choosing appropriate sources will lead you to gain more marks by keeping in mind the information that counts.
 Though current affairs keep on piling up every day and it requires constant efforts to retain them.
 So just keep revising your skill!

 Always remember there is no substitute for hard work and constant improvement.
 Having a Personal Mentor to prepare for UPSC is the best way to ensure constant improvement.
-UPSC Pathshala’s personal mentor are experts of UPSC with years of experience.
+UPSC Pathshala’s personal mentors are experts of UPSC with years of experience.
 They solve doubts, keep track of progress, and help to improve in weak areas.
-Keep reading our blogs for more UPSC related informational content.
+Keep reading our blogs for more UPSC-related informational content.